So you’re interested in getting a Power Rack or Power Cage…but where do you start?

 What is a Power Rack or Power Cage

 A power rack or power cage is a workout station designed to be used for free weight barbell movements and exercises.
-These workout stations can also be used for pull ups, bench press, rings, and a variety of other exercises.
+These workout stations can also be used for pull ups, bench press,

 These structures were originally designed for lift safety, allowing free range of motion with rails to catch a dropped barbell.
 The power rack has since evolved into an all in one piece of workout equipment, allowing you to build your gym around this structure alone.